Merger-inspired rotation laws and the low-T/W instability in neutron stars: Results

 In this work, we consider the impact of the rotation law from (\ref{eq:Uryu-law}) on the mode frequencies and the instability growth time.
 This question is interesting because the new rotation laws relates more directly to the dynamics of neutron star merger remnants and, as is evident from figure~\ref{fig:prof}, a given mode may have two co-rotation points inside the star.
 If the mode entering co-rotation is a requirement for the instability to be triggered, then does the presence of additional co-rotation points impact on this?

 First of all, we construct for each stellar model a sequence of differentially rotating stars---from the non rotating case up to very rapidly rotating configurations.
 For each member of the rotating sequence we evolve in time the linearised equations and extract the mode frequencies via a FFT on the evolved quantities.
 For unstable models, we identify the mode frequency---presumably related to the instability being triggered---and determine the presence of a associated co-rotation radius.
+To support the mode identification we also extract the 2D eigenfunctions by using a code developed by \citet{2004MNRAS.352..1089S}.
 Finally, we monitor both the canonical energy density and the angular momentum density to check that these quantities have the expected growth on both sides of the co-rotation radius \citep{2006MNRAS.368.1429S, 2015MNRAS.446..555P}.

 To establish the growth time $\tau$ of the unstable mode, we focus on the kinetic energy,

 and assume that

 When the instability sets in the kinetic energy starts to grow exponentially and we determine $\omega_I$ from a linear fit of the time evolved energy \citep[see][for more details]{2015MNRAS.446..555P}.